-Price pledges 'nobody will be worse off' under GOP health care plan
+Breitbart: Price health care vow 'lie of the year?'

 - The bill has drawn fire from both sides of the aisle, with conservatives dubbing it "Obamacare Lite"

-Washington (CNN)Health and Human Services Secretary Tom Price said Sunday that the House Republican health care plan President Donald Trump supports will not leave anybody worse off.
+Washington (CNN)Health and Human Services Secretary Tom Price said Sunday that the House Republican health care plan will not leave anybody worse off, prompting the conservative news site Breitbart to question in bold type whether that wouldn't turn out to be a fib.

 "Nobody will be worse off financially in the process that we're going through," Price said on NBC's "Meet the Press."